-When you’re looking for a compact SUV, there are literally dozens of choices in this competitive field.
-The 2018 Ford Escape, in it’s 18th model year, represents Ford’s attempt to provide a vehicle that is at once fuel efficient and utilitarian.
+When looking for a compact SUV, there are literally dozens of choices in this competitive field.
+The 2018 Ford Escape, on its 18th model year, represents Ford’s attempt to provide a vehicle that is at once fuel-efficient and utilitarian.

-For 2018, Ford upped the ante on their technology offerings and even began to offer such high end features as automatic parallel parking, active safety tech and Android Auto/Apple Carplay.
+For 2018, Ford upped the ante on their technology offerings and even began offering high-end features like automatic parallel parking, active safety tech, and Android Auto/Apple Carplay.

-If you’re looking for a vehicle to commute to work, run errands and shuttle around your family; then the 2018 Ford Escape may be the right choice for you.
+If you’re looking for a vehicle for daily commutes, running errands, and hauling your family, then the 2018 Ford Escape may be the right choice for you.

 DOWNLOAD THE APP

 The CoPilot app is the smartest way to buy a car.
 Search all listings in your area, get notified about deals, new listings, and price drops, or chat with one of our copilots for some hands-on advice.

 The most common problems with the 2018 Ford Escapes

 Here are the most common owner-reported reliability issues with 2018 Ford Escapes, segmented by category: